 Each BAAS degree requires a student to have a primary concentration and a secondary concentration.
-If your vocational/technical credit takes care of your primary concentration area, and you'll take just eight classes (24 hours) to earn your family and consumer sciences foods and nutrition BAAS degree at ENMU.
+If your vocational/technical credit takes care of your primary concentration area, then you'll take just eight classes (24 hours) to earn your family and consumer sciences foods and nutrition BAAS degree at ENMU.

 Do I Qualify for This BAAS Program?

-Our Bachelor of Applied Arts and Science Family and Consumer Science and Nutrition Concentration will help you use your prior academic experience to complete your bachelor's degree.
+Our Bachelor of Applied Arts and Science Family and Consumer Science Foods and Nutrition Concentration will help you use your prior academic experience to complete your bachelor's degree.